jmuheim/base/README_example.md

 More infos at [rails-assets.org](https://rails-assets.org/).

+### I18n

+The [i18n-tasks](https://github.com/glebm/i18n-tasks) gem makes handling translations easily.
+It helps finding unused and not yet translated keys, and normalizes (e.g. sorts) the translation files.

+- `$ i18n-tasks normalize`, then commit
+- `$ i18n-tasks unused`, then remove unused keys and commit
+- `$ i18n-tasks add-missing -p 'TRANSLATE: %{base_value}'`, then translate everything (do a project search for `TRANSLATE:`) and commit

 ## Testing

 - Use `@chrome` or `@selenium` flag to visually run feature tests in Chrome or Firefox.